COVID-19 has got us to a situation where it is hard to know what each day is going to bring.

 2. Acknowledge the COVID-19 situation

 Marketers are torn between the confusion of whether to reference Covid-19 in their advertising or not.

 Covid-19 is all that people across the globe are thinking right now.
-It is having an unprecedented impact on the global economy, health, personal finances, education, communities, and careers.
+It is having an unprecedented impact on consumers, the global economy, health, personal finances, education, communities, and careers.